smartarch/robin/README.md

 #### From Web Search

-It is possible to import publications using the connected paper search APIs such as Scoups and IEEExplor.
+It is possible to import publications using the connected paper search APIs such as Scoups and IEEExplore.
 To activate this, the admin must add their credentials as `QueryPlaform` instances.

-* IEEEXplore, to get an api please check <https://developer.ieee.org/>.
+* IEEEXplore, to get an API access please check <https://developer.ieee.org/>.
 It might take over a week to activate the `key`.
 Once the `key` is active, the following information must be added by the admin using this link: <http://127.0.0.1:8000/admin/query/queryplatform/add/>

 ```
 {